Juvenile Attorney serving the entire Central and Easter Connecticut including Hartford, Middlesex, Tolland, Windham, and New London counties

-In Maryland, children under the age of 18 who are charged with committing a criminal offense are treated differently than adults.
+In Connecticut, children under the age of 18 who are charged with committing a criminal offense are treated differently than adults.
 The goals of the juvenile justice system are to address the causes of the misconduct and rehabilitate the child, while at the same time protecting the community.

 Services and Diversion Programs

 Children may be referred to DJS for treatment or counseling.
 Children who are arrested may be diverted to a program by the police or be informally supervised by DJS.